These words are not often associated with Americanized animation.

 In most cases, cartoons are presented as naïve works that double as a stand-in babysitter for young children.
 Animation is historically not meant to be taken seriously.
 But I believe that all media content that we are exposed to should be approached at least partially from a critical perspective.
 We should analyze the content that we consume, whether it be music, television, film, or video games, as each of these cannot escape socialized structures that we live within—and in many cases, are desensitized to.

 It’s no surprise that many animated films and programs are targeted at children—which is more than often used as an excuse to dismiss it as an inferior genre of entertainment that doesn’t deserve to be placed under a critical microscope.
-Much of this content was created under the impression that young minds would be their main consumer; but should this not act as even more motivation to assess the content that is directly impacting the perspectives of young people?
+Much of this content is created under the impression that young minds will be their main consumer; but should this not act as even more motivation to assess the content that is directly impacting the perspectives of young people?

 Isn’t it about time that we stop perceiving animation as an inferior form of storytelling and instead fight for progressiveness in these works rather than disregarding them as only superficial enough for shallow minds to comprehend?